breezeJACK/cli-template/README.md

 # cli-template
-the temlate for the cli
+This is the templates for a cli